-in the Indian Ocean.
-The Pacific anomaly, which shows a too-low modelled calcite weight fraction, is caused by too-corrosive bottom water.
-The Ω of the bottom water in that area is lower in the model results than that in the observation-based data (Fig. 3).
-The strongly undersaturated water having too-low pH is caused by the remineralization of an anomalous amount of OM, as indicated by the too-high concentration of phosphate in the deep water in this region (Fig. 4a-c) and by too much consumption of oxygen as well (Fig. 4d-f), which are consistent with the too-high weight fraction of OC in the eastern equatorial South Pacific (Fig. 5a).
-A similar explanation is applicable to the Indian Ocean where the modelled calcite weight fraction is also lower than that in the observation-based estimates; the model similarly underestimates Ω in that region, which affects the preservation of calcite in the sediments.
+Noticeable discrepancies in the region-mean calcite weight fractions are found in the eastern South Pacific and in the Indian Ocean.
+The Pacific anomaly, which shows a too low modelled calcite weight fraction, is caused by too corrosive bottom water.
+The Ω of the bottom water in that area is lower in the model results than in the observation-based data (Fig. 3).
+The strongly undersaturated water having too low pH is caused by the remineralization of an anomalous amount of OM, as indicated by the too high concentration of phosphate in the deep water in this region (Fig. 4a-c) and by too much consumption of oxygen as well (Fig. 4d-f), which are consistent with the too high weight fraction of POC in the eastern equatorial South Pacific (Fig.5a).
+A similar explanation is applicable to the Indian Ocean where the modelled calcite weight fraction is also lower than in the observation-based estimates; the model similarly underestimates Ω in that region, which affects the preservation of calcite in the sediments.

-The simulated weight-fraction fields for OC and opal show that they are minor components in general compared to calcite, and that is consistent with the observation-based data (Figs. 5 and 6).
-In some regions, for example, in the eastern South Pacific (around 25° S, 110° W), the simulated OC weight fraction is lower than the observed OC fraction.
-This correlates with the underestimation of the calcite weight fraction (Fig. 2), which implies that less calcite burial may cause a slower sedimentation rate, leading to a longer exposure of OC to the pore water in the upper sediment and thus facilitating its respiration.
-Although some more model-data mismatches are visible mainly in coastal areas (for OC) and in the Southern Ocean (for opal), the performance of the coupled model is remarkably better than that of the uncoupled model regarding the weight fraction of the two components (see also Sect.
-3.2).
+The simulated weight-fraction fields for POC and opal shows that they are minor components in general compared to calcite, and that is consistent with the observation-based data (Fig. 5).
+Although some model-data mismatches are visible mainly in coastal areas (for POC) and in the Southern Ocean (for opal), the performance of the coupled model is remarkably better than that of the uncoupled model regarding the weight fraction of the two components (Fig. 6; see also Section 3.2).